The Kidneys and How They Work

 High blood pressure can damage the small blood vessels in the kidneys.
 The damaged vessels cannot filter wastes from the blood as they are supposed to.

 A doctor may prescribe blood pressure medication.
 ACE inhibitors and ARBs have been found to protect the kidneys even more than other medicines that lower blood pressure to similar levels.
-The National Heart, Lung, and Blood Institute (NHLBI), one of the National Institutes of Health, recommends that people with diabetes or reduced kidney function keep their blood pressure below 130/80.
+Researchers recommend that people with diabetes or reduced kidney function keep their blood pressure below 140/80.